-Just imagine how better this is, than actually wasting countless hours on social networks, when you should be sleeping right?
+Just imagine how better this is than actually wasting countless hours on social networks when you should be sleeping right?

-And than you start off on a clean slate.
+And then you start off on a clean slate.
 You’ve seen it all.
 There’s nothing new that will usurp your attention, there is no “sweet tooth” that you need to get back to.
 After all, I have a specific problem.
 As I am running multiple Twitter accounts, along with the Appnet and Google+, it can be quite daunting.
 Add on top of that an RSS feed, and you have a full 45 minutes of social media activity.
 Doing all of that in one go, made me clear out that for the rest of the day.

-This is controversial, and I certainly don’t have intention of making this a constant in my behavior.
-On the other hand I completely understand that some people can get too distracted by social networks and that it can put them in the loop.
+This is controversial, and I certainly don’t have any intention of making this a constant in my behavior.
+On the other hand, I completely understand that some people can get too distracted by social networks and that it can put them in the loop.
 But if you keep out of the loop for a good enough amount of time, you will actually have something to look forward getting back to, as opposed to, checking them every 5 minutes to see what’s new.